emmandecena/jupyterbook/_sources/docs/index.md

 --

-I am seeking for **full-time data science or machine learning roles**.
-Please feel free to contact me through the information in my <a href="https://www.ecdecena.com/cv/resume-emmanuel-decena.pdf" target="_blank">**resume**</a>.
+I am seeking for **full-time data science or energy analyst roles**.
+Please feel free to contact me through the information in my <a href="https://www.ecdecena.com/resume-emmanuel-decena.pdf" target="_blank">**resume**</a>.
 If you have a **part-time project** I can help with, please get in touch.

 I wrote this website to demonstrate my domain knowledge, technology tools, and lessons learned throughout my career.
 My goal is to document the systems I use and to serve as my personal reference.

 --

-**Specialties**: energy markets, electric power industry, mathematical optimization, statistics, data analysis, system modelling, business intelligence, and research
+**Specialties**: energy markets, electric power industry, mathematical optimization, statistics, data analysis, system modeling, business intelligence, and research

 **Competencies**: R, Python, Excel, Matlab, Julia, SQL, Linux